CSCfi/csc-user-guide/docs/apps/gdal.md

 ### Using gdal

-GDAL is included in the modules listed above, so and can be loaded with for example:
+GDAL is included in the modules listed above, so it can be used when any of these modules is loaded, or it can be loaded separately with:

 `module load geoconda`